Better code with usage specs

 Using a usage spec with your agent

-.
+When you start a project with tessl init, the prompts guide your agent to read from KNOWLEDGE.md.
 This ensures the agent loads usage specs into memory and relies on accurate documentation for your dependencies instead of guessing APIs or missing details.

 For example, with Claude Code you can ask: